NVDA official logo NVDA

 • Acquisition Price (USD millions): 710

-• Strategic Rationale: To enhance NVIDIA's networking software stack and expand its presence in the data center networking market, enabling open networking solutions.
+• Strategic Rationale: To enhance its networking software capabilities, allowing for open networking solutions and expanding its reach in the data center networking market.

 Growth Trajectory and Initiatives